ssg-wsg/Sample-Codes/revamped_application/core/README.md

 ## `system`

 This folder contains system functionalities that the application leverage on to perform housekeeping on the files created while this application is run.
+It also contain functionalities that help to log actions taken within the Sample Application.